 Hiking at lake Achensee

 Lake Achensee is surrounded by two mountain ranges, whose appearances are unique in themselves.
-The Rofan and Karwendel mountains, with their 500 kilometres of marked and well looked-after hiking trails, provide the best pre-requisites to enable you to enjoy an unforgettable hiking holiday.
+The Rofan and Karwendel mountains boast 500 kilometres of marked and well maintained hiking trails, providing the best conditions to enjoy an unforgettable hiking holiday.

 Breathtaking natural landscape

 The Rofan mountains to the east of Achensee are craggy and soft at the same time.
 On the high plateau gentle climbs head up on lush meadows to the peaks, whose rock faces fall away sharply on the other side.
 The Karwendel mountains which lie to the west provide a special habitat for the wildlife and have the biggest concentration of Golden Eagles in the Alps.
-Nature Park Karwendel is the biggest conservation area in the Northern Alps and a Tirol Nature Park.
+Nature Park Karwendel is the largest nature reserve in the Northern Alps and a Tirolean Nature Park.
 The flora and fauna in this sensitive environment are conservation protected, which means genuine adventures in the natural surroundings are guaranteed.

-‘Quality hiking is on offer in Achensee.
-The region has for many years enjoyed the mountain path seal of approval from the state of Tirol.’
+‘Quality hiking is on offer at Lake Achensee.
+The region has for many years been awarded with the Tirolean Seal of Quality for the high standard of the hiking paths.’

 Tours in the Karwendel mountains provide special summit adventures, such as the 2457 metre Sonnjoch, from which you get a breathtaking panoramic view across the region, and the Montscheinspitze at 2106 metres, which requires a great deal of surefootedness to climb.
 There are countless opportunities to enjoy leisurely, less demanding Alpine hikes which are on no account inferior, thanks to the panoramic views.
-Some of these Alpine lodges are managed and pure Tirol hospitality awaits you, accompanied by genuine tasty home-cooked food.
+Some of these alpine lodges are serviced and genuine Tirolean hospitality awaits you, accompanied by traditional tasty home-cooked food.

-A combined lake hike and boat trip along with the idyllic route on Achensee’s car-free west bank to the ‘Gaisalm’ is a wonderful, ‘more leisurely’ addition to hiking offer.
+A combined lake hike and boat trip along with the idyllic route on Achensee’s car-free west bank to the ‘Gaisalm’ is a wonderful, ‘more leisurely’ addition to the hiking offers.